tloen/tloen.github.io/_posts/2022-01-22-transformers.md

 usemathjax: true
 ---

+_This document is a work in progress.
+While structured as an explanatory article, it's mostly a log of my investigations into LLM architecture.
+Sections may appear or disappear randomly.
+Proceed with caution._

 #### 2017: Transformer

 Here is the canonical transformer diagram, from Google Brain's "Attention Is All You Need" (2017):